bluesNbrews/SkillSearchEngine/README.md

 Creator: Steven Williams

+NOTE: This project is no longer supported.
+WARNING: According to CVE-2019-0228, Apache PDFBox 2.0.14 does not properly initialize the XML parser, which allows context-dependent attackers to conduct XML External Entity (XXE) attacks via a crafted XFDF.
+Remediation: Upgrade org.apache.pdfbox:pdfbox to version 2.0.15 or later.

 ## Recommended Environment (to run as shown below)

 * `Eclipse IDE for Java Developers version 2018-12 (4.10.0)`